 up by the Mormon leaders, whose pockets are to be enriched by their toil, the mass of the Mormons will be alike purged of American feeling, and shut out by a barrier of mountains and church restrictions from any other than Mormon freedom.
 That the design of Brigham Young and the twelve is to build up a sacerdotal tyranny, the spirit of which will be more repugnant to the spread of republican principles than could possibly be the rule of Europe.
 These are William Smith's views.
 He is opposed to the plan of organization and its leaders.

-notes on Arthur Conan Doyle's A Study in Scarlet
+notes on A. Conan Doyle's A Study in Scarlet

 When A Study in Scarlet appeared in 1887, polygamy was still an official practice of the Mormon church